721labs/partial-common-ownership/docs/development.md

 final green dual run; the map remains the machine-readable record of their replacement coverage.

-CI preserves the same division: the Forge job runs the complete fixed-seed safety profile, while the Hardhat job compiles and runs only the three interoperability smokes.
-The immutable public-compatibility and packed-consumer gates run separately:
+CI preserves the same division with independent required jobs for Forge tests, Hardhat integration, the compatibility manifest, coverage, gas, package consumers, Forge formatting/linting, Slither, and dependency audit.
+Every job starts from an immutable frozen pnpm install; jobs that replay a historical compatibility checkpoint fetch the complete read-only Git history.
+The weekly scheduled Foundry profile remains a separate 45-minute job and always uploads its seed, log, and minimized failure corpus.

+Run the public-compatibility and packed-consumer gates locally with:

 ```console
 $ pnpm parity:check